Jesse McI. Carter: Post World War I

 Carter reverted to his permanent rank of brigadier general after the war, and returned to the Militia Bureau.
 Until his retirement he advocated for reforms to the National Guard, including a plan to have state Adjutants General be appointed from among officers of the regular Army.
 He also planned for the National Guard's post-war reorganization and reequipping, taking steps to standardize training and other requirements in order to align them with the regular Army.

 Carter retired in 1921, and resided in Wharton, Texas.

-Awards and decorations

-Carter received the Distinguished Service Medal in recognition of his World War I service.

 Retirement and death

 After retiring from the Army, Carter was employed by St. Louis's Missouri-Lincoln Trust Company as manager of its Texas holdings.
 He later worked as a manager for the Wharton Development Company.

 Carter died in Houston, Texas on June 23, 1930, as the result of complications after surgery for appendicitis.
 He was buried in Farmington.

 Congress subsequently passed a special act making Carter a permanent major general on the retired list, to date from June 21, 1930.